Vityacv/spotify-player/docs/config.md

 ## Keymaps

 `spotify_player` uses `keymap.toml` to add or override new key mappings in additional to [the default key mappings](../README.md#commands).
+For example, the defaults map `f1`, `f2`, and `f3` to the library, search, and browse pages respectively; you can change those bindings here.
 To define a new key mapping, simply add a `keymaps` entry.
 To remove a key mapping, set its command to `None`.
 For example,

 ```toml
 [[keymaps]]